cementoai/infra_interview/README.md

   }
 }
 ```
-c. why the description field was not created?
+c. why the description field was not created?<br/>
-d. get all issues with comments and describe the flow
+d. get all issues with comments and describe the flow<br/>
-e. design and implement a route for exporting PDF file with all existing issues
+e. design and implement a route for exporting PDF file with all existing issues<br/>
    (generally we have thousands of issues during a project lifetime).